 When should I start my name change?

-Start changing your name on ID after you get a certified copy of your marriage certificate.
+You can start changing your name on ID after you get a certified copy of your marriage certificate.

 How do I prove my married name change happened?